 If you are instructed to do massage exercises, it is important to remember that a slow steady stretch is more effective than a quick jerky movement.
 Don’t worry about injuring the implant, you cannot cause a rupture with these breast exercises.

-Perform these exercise two times per day after your breast augmentation procedure.
+Perform these exercise two times per day after your surgery.
 Your surgeon will keep a close eye on you.
 If your surgeon thinks that one breast is not softening normally, only then will a treatment regime that includes massage, prescription medication, and several supplements be recommended.

 After 10 days to two weeks